-Virginia code Title 18.2, Section 248 is a statute that deals specifically with the distribution, manufacture, selling, giving, intended possession, and more.
+Virginia code Title 18.2, Section 248 is a drug law that deals specifically with the distribution, manufacture, selling, giving, intended possession, and more.
 In this statute, schedules one and two include drugs such as heroin, cocaine, and methamphetamine and their penalties are highly associated with the amount in possession apart from methamphetamine.

-In accordance with the laws of Virginia and in relevance to heroin and cocaine, possessing any amount of these drugs, except methamphetamine will constitute to either five to 40 years in prison with a fine that my go as high as $500,000, five years in prison to a lifetime sentence with a mandatory term of three years with a fine up to $500,000 in cases where there is one prior conviction, and finally ten years in prison to a lifetime sentence with a mandatory term of ten years with a fine up to $500,000 where there are two prior convictions.
+In accordance with the controlled substance laws of Virginia and in relevance to heroin and cocaine, possessing any amount of these drugs, except methamphetamine will constitute to either five to 40 years in prison with a fine that may go as high as $500,000, five years in prison to a lifetime sentence with a mandatory term of three years with a fine up to $500,000 in cases where there is one prior conviction, and finally ten years in prison to a lifetime sentence with a mandatory term of ten years with a fine up to $500,000 where there are two prior convictions.

-However, in the cases of methamphetamine, its possession includes a period of ten to 20 years in prison as well as a fine that may go as high as $500,000, ten years to a lifetime sentence when there is one prior conviction involved, the compensation of the involvement of a property, and/or the payment for cleanup expenses off the individual’s property in accordance with the laws of Virginia.
+However, in the cases of methamphetamine, its possession includes a period of ten to 20 years in prison as well as a fine that may go as high as $500,000, ten years to a lifetime sentence when there is one prior conviction involved, the compensation of the involvement of a property, and/or the payment for cleanup expenses off the individual’s property in accordance with the drug laws of Virginia.

-Nonetheless, there are cases where the penalties are enhanced.
+Nonetheless, there are cases in Virginia where the penalties are enhanced.
 In such cases, the conviction that involves higher amounts of the drugs than usual is punishable by five years of prison time and up to a $1 million fine.
 For a penalty to be enhanced, the amount of substance in possession has to be the following or more: